What is Hoshin Kanri?

 The phrase Hoshin Kanri (方針管理) means policy management and represents the concept of guiding an entire company in an agreed-upon, clear direction.
 It’s made of three Japanese words: Ho (method), Shin (compass), and Kanri (management or control).

-Hoshin Planning, as it’s also called, consists of 7 points setting the direction of improvement initiatives, which unify a company’s organizational strategy.
+Hoshin Planning, as it’s also called, consists of 7 points setting the direction of improvement initiatives, which unify company organizational strategy.

-The origins of the idea trace back to the time of Miyamoto Musashi, a great Samurai teacher of strategy.
+The origins of the idea trace back to the times of Miyamoto Musashi, a great Samurai teacher of strategy.
 Hoshin Kanri is also closely connected to Deming’s Plan - Do - Check - Act cycle, as well as to Joseph M. Juran’s teachings about the role of management in quality control methods needed for strategic development.

 Why should companies implement Hoshin Kanri?

 As with all Lean tools, the aim of implementing Hoshin Kanri is minimizing waste and driving value to the client.
-It’s quite clear, that if a company runs multiple Kaizen initiatives at once, they may be overlapping and, in some cases, conflicting with each other.
+It’s easy to observe that if a company runs multiple Kaizen initiatives at once, they may be overlapping and, in some cases, conflicting with each other.
 While a company like that could achieve some results, they would be far greater if a systematic approach to deploying strategy - Hoshin Kanri - was used.

-A common problem in strategic development is not knowing what to say no to, rather than what to say yes to.
-Too many projects lead to staff burn out and generate waste through context switching, resulting in delays and fewer projects completed at the end of the year.
+Not knowing what to say no to, rather than what to say yes to, is a common problem in strategic development.
+Too many projects lead to staff burnout and generate waste through context switching, resulting in delays and fewer projects completed at the end of the year.
 Since fighting overproduction with decreased Work in Progress helps to minimize context switching, it will also improve your process throughput.